Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 Overall, most people have a very poor level of understanding when it comes to the things that are and are not safe to use on their genitals.
 This is for two main reasons:

-1. Sex education sucks almost universally so unless you were lucky enough to have very switched on parents or go to an incredibly progressive school, you almost certainly weren’t taught this stuff.
+1. Sex education sucks almost universally.
+So unless you were lucky enough to have very switched on parents or go to an incredibly progressive school, you almost certainly weren’t taught this stuff.

 2. The sex toy industry is almost entirely unregulated.
 This means that manufacturers can lie, both about what materials they’re using and about the safety profile of those materials, and there is little recourse to call them on it when they do.